-City’s First Readers is a collaboration of nonprofit organizations fostering the literacy development of children, ages 0-5.
-By combining resources and best practices, more New York City children have greater access to the programs and services that will stimulate their literacy development.
+City’s First Readers is a collaboration of nonprofit organizations, coordinated by Literacy, Inc., that fosters literacy development of children ages 0-5.
+By combining resources and best practices, the City’s First Readers partners reach more New York City children, providing greater access to the programs and services that will stimulate their literacy development.

 Brooklyn Public Library (BPL) offers a rich array of early literacy programs for parents, caregivers and young children at our 59 libraries throughout the borough.
 Through our storytimes for infants, toddlers, preschoolers, and their parents and caregivers, participants are introduced to great books, age-appropriate songs and rhymes, and other early literacy activities and children’s librarians model how to promote early literacy development at home.

-Jumpstart is a leading national early childhood education organization that seeks to bridge the achievement gap between children from low-income homes and their more fortunate peers through early, targeted intervention.
+Jumpstart is a leading national early childhood education organization that bridges the achievement gap for children from low-income homes through early, targeted intervention.
 Jumpstart engages children in meaningful conversations designed to develop their range of expression, vocabulary, reading comprehension, book knowledge, as well as initiative, cooperation and other valuable social skills.

 The Parent-Child Home Program is a research-based, research-validated school readiness, early literacy, and parenting program that successfully utilizes intensive home visiting to help families challenged by poverty, limited education, homelessness, recent immigration, and literacy and language-barriers prepare their children to enter school ready to succeed.
 Parent-Child Home Program builds early literacy skills and school readiness for families with children ages 2-4 years old.